Section 8 Company may convert itself into any other kind of company according to section 8(4) (...

 The applicant has to affix a court fee to the form and pay a registration fee which may range differently, depending on the location and value of the trust office and trust property

-There are more two documents to be submitted at the time of making a request for registration are affidavit and consent letter.
+There are two more documents to be submitted at the time of making a request for registration:

 The primary instrument of any society is the memorandum of association and rules and regulation (no stamp paper required), wherein the aims and objects and mode of management (of the society) should be enshrined